-The Yorkshire-Amsterdam ride includes some challenging hills on day 1 and whilst day 2 and the whole of the London-Amsteram route is flat this doesn't mean you won't benefit form including hills into your training.
-Hill training provides fantastic aerobic fitness and strength gains.
+Including hills in your training obviously help prepare you for hills in your race or sportive, teaching you how to control your cadence and measure your effort.
+Aside from this they also provide fantastic aerobic and strength gains.
 Different types of hill session develop your fitness in different ways.
-Including lots of climbs at 'threshold' effort in rides of 90+ minutes can be an excellent way of developing your anaerobic threshold.
-Shorter, harder, faster climbing between 45 seconds and 5 minutes can be used to develop power and strength - the training plans will give you an overview of what to include.
-It is possible you will experience riding in head and cross winds during the ride.
-Whilst you can't always replcate this in training including hills into your longer rides can be a good way of approximating this increase in effort.
+Including lots of climbs at 'threshold' effort in rides of 90+ minutes can be an excellent way of developing your anaerobic threshold and experiencing climbing at race effort.
+Shorter, harder, faster climbing between 45 seconds and 5 minutes can be used to develop power, strength and Vo2 max and can be included in shorter, dedicated sessions.